Deploying Cloudflare Workers for Dynamic Request Routing

 wrangler deploy --minify --env production

-curl -I -s https://yourdomain.com/test-path | grep -E 'cf-ray|server'
+curl -I -s https://example.com/api/v2/health | grep -Ei 'cf-ray|server'

-Validation & Edge Diagnostics
+Verification & Edge Diagnostics

-curl -I -s -o /dev/null -w '%{http_code} %{redirect_url}' https://example.com/api/v2
+curl -I -s -o /dev/null -w '%{http_code} %{redirect_url}\n' https://example.com/api/v2/users

-wrangler tail --format pretty
+wrangler tail --env production --format pretty

-Infinite redirect loops caused by misconfigured path rewriting
+Infinite redirect loops from misconfigured path rewriting

 - Symptom: